Betsy DeVos Attacked By Liberal Senators Over Guns In Schools And Her Wealth During Confirmation Hearings

 “Gun-free school zones are ineffective.
 They make people less safe by inviting criminals into target-rich, no-risk environments,” Representative Massie said.
 “Gun-free zones prevent law-abiding citizens from protecting themselves, and create vulnerable populations that are targeted by criminals.”

 Democrats in the Senate also voiced concern and displeasure over DeVos’ support of school choice and school vouchers.
-Critics of school choice programs, typically unions which represent teachers and Democratic lawmakers, claims vouchers decrease diversity and yank taxpayer funds from already struggling public schools.
+Critics of school choice programs, typically unions which represent teachers and Democratic lawmakers, claim vouchers decrease diversity and yank taxpayer funds from already struggling public schools.
 Advocates of school voucher programs largely believe they spark academic excellence and force schools to work harder as they compete for students.

 Sanders to Betsy DeVos: Would you be here if you hadn’t donated millions to the GOP? https://t.co/CZ44urUV0X pic.twitter.com/CHt4E2N1Ir